 Belarus lies in the center of Europe.
 It was a place at the crossroads "From the Vikings to the Greeks" and from European capitals to Moscow.
 Numerous invaders came here with fire and sword: the Mongol-Tatars and Crusaders, the Swedes, Napoleon's troops, the Nazis.
 Talented Belarusian ancestors left a legacy of magnificent monuments, showcasing the original traditions of Belarusian architecture, inseparable from that of Europe and the whole world at the same time.
 It seems if you disturb the dust of ages on these majestic ruins, you can feel the pulse of history.
-It is no accident many ancient Belarusian cities and towns surrounding palace and castle complexes like Nesvizh, Mir, Pruzhani, Rhuzhani, and Lida, have become the venue for various medieval festivals of battles, music and art.
+It is no accident many ancient Belarusian cities and towns surrounding palace and castle complexes like Nesvizh, Mir, Pruzhani, Rhuzhani, and Lida, have become the venue for various medieval festivals of battles, music, and art.

-Discover the most majestic castles, palaces and mansions of Belarus.
+Discover the most majestic castles, palaces, and mansions of Belarus.

 1) Mir Castle

 The Mir Castle is truly the pearl of Belarusian architecture.
-In its 500 of history, the castle has experienced many moments of decline and revival, and is today a national monument and the Art Museum of Belarus.
+In its 500 of history, the castle has experienced many moments of decline and revival and is today a national monument and the Art Museum of Belarus.
 It’s included in the list of UNESCO World Heritage Sites.

-The construction of the castle as a family residence was started in the XVI century by Yuri Ilyinich, the marshal of the Grand Duchy of Lithuania.
+The construction of the castle as a family residence was started in the 16th century by Yuri Ilyinich, the marshal of the Grand Duchy of Lithuania.
 It was initially a small square fort with four towers at the corners, and the fifth – on the entrance gate.

-In 1891, the estate with the castle was bought by Prince Svyatopolk-Mirsky, Ataman of the Don Cossack Army.
+At the end of the 19th century, the estate with the castle was bought by Prince Svyatopolk-Mirsky, Ataman of the Don Cossack Army.
 One of the motives for the acquisition was the belief that the name “Mirsky” comes from the name of the town.
 During the Second World War, the castle was turned into a ghetto, and the villagers settled there in the post-war years.
 It was only in 1987 that the Mir Castle was restored and opened as the National Art Museum of Belarus.

 What to see